-Our manufacturing operations are subject to many requirements under environmental laws and regulations.
+Our manufacturing operations are subject to many requirements under environmental laws.
 In the U.S., the U.S. Environmental Protection Agency and similar state agencies administer laws that restrict the emission of pollutants into the air, discharges of pollutants into bodies of water and disposal of pollutants in the ground.
 Violations of these laws can result in significant civil and criminal penalties and incarceration.
 The failure to obtain a permit for certain activities may be a violation of environmental law and subject the owner and operator to civil and criminal sanctions.
 Most environmental agencies also have the power to shut down an operation if it is operating in violation of environmental law.
 U.S. laws also allow citizens to bring private enforcement actions in some situations.
 Outside the U.S., the environmental laws and their enforcement vary and may be more burdensome.
+We have management programs and processes in place that are intended to minimize the potential for violations of these laws.